Since signing with me at Hartline signed a six book contract

 I have wanted to write since I was in third grade.
 I earned a degree in agricultural communications from Purdue University in 1985, where my two favorite classes were soil science and creative writing.
 For 10 years after college I was a full-time news reporter and photographer at small local papers and one farm-oriented weekly here in Indiana.
 My husband and I have three children and a full-time farm in northern Indiana where we raise grain, hay, beef cattle and free-range poultry.
 I have sold a few devotional articles since leaving the newspaper.
 I am a member of ACFW and enjoy time spent with fellow Hoosier writers.

-Since signing with Hartline Alan has signed to publish Successfully Unemployed with Oak/Tara.
+Since signing with me at Hartline Alan has published Successfully Unemployed with Oak/Tara.

 Alan is President of Sherwood Consulting Service, Inc. which serves healthcare, educational, social service, church and other faith based organizations throughout the Midwest and Rocky Mountain West.
 Prior to this, he was President of Good Samaritan Hospital Foundation, where he had served for seven years.
 He was State of Nebraska Director for Association of Healthcare Philanthropy, Vice President for Development and Community Relations at Montana's largest hospital in Great Falls; served as Director of Corporate and Foundation Support at the Medical College of Wisconsin, and was Director of Development for a private K-12 school in Napa, California.
 He began his development career 25 years ago as Finance Director for his father's gubernatorial campaign in Minnesota.
 He earned his MBA degree and CFRE while in Wisconsin.
 He is author of "Planned Giving At Medical Schools: Implications for All Healthcare Providers" for the Fall 1992 Association for Healthcare Philanthropy Journal and of the award winning article the "Win-Win of Charitable Gift Annuities" for the Spring 2000 Association for Healthcare Philanthropy Journal.
 He has spoken at both regional and national conferences for Association of Fundraising Professionals and Association of Healthcare Philanthropy.

-Since coming to Hartline Donn published Rhapsody in Red (1/1/09) from Moody Press, has contracted The Lazarus File as an ebook from Lighthouse Publishing and Deadly Additive from Harbourlight books
+Since signing with me at Hartline Donn published Rhapsody in Red (1/1/09) from Moody Press, has contracted The Lazarus File as an ebook from Lighthouse Publishing and Deadly Additive from Harbourlight books

 Donn Taylor has his PhD in English literature (Renaissance), taught literature and history of ideas at two Christian liberal arts colleges, Wayland Baptist University in Texas and Jamestown (ND) College.
 His novel Rhapsody in Red” published at Moody and has signed with Lighthouse Publishing to bring his earlier title “The Lararus File” (published in 2002 by Panther Creek Press) out as an ebook from.
 His thriller “Deadly Additive” is under contract at Harbourlight Books but does not have release date yet.
 He has served as president of the Southwest Conference on Christianity and Literature, chairman of the Renaissance and Renaissance Drama sections of South-Central Modern Language Association, and on the board of South-Central Renaissance Conference.
 He received National Endowment for the Humanities grants for research at Princeton University and UCLA.
 He has authored a number of professional papers.
 His poetry has appeared in journals like Christianity and Literature,The Lamp-Post (Journal of the California C.S.
 Lewis Society), and Touchstone Literary Journal.
 Gale Research recently reprinted one of his essays in an anthology of Shakespeare criticism.
 He has also published articles on foreign policy and other current topics in newspapers such as The Houston Chronicle.
 He has served as president of Woodland Writers' Guild and is a frequent speaker at nearby writers workshops.
 He has taught poetry writing at the Glorieta Christian Writers Conference and at the Blue Ridge Christian Writers Conference for many years.